fwd/nano-docker/readme.md

 - 1TB BANDWIDTH
 - ON 24/7

 > We assume you know how to "Spin up" a cloud server.
 If not, see below.
-You're also welcomed to use a home setup.
-Cloud is much easier, always.
+You can it setup up at home too.
+Just needs Ubuntu.

 ## Free Cloud Server ($100 / 3 Months)